tonyzhao668/Interactive_Visualizations-Dashboards/README.md

 4. Display the sample metadata, i.e., an individual's demographic information.

 5. Display each key-value pair from the metadata JSON object somewhere on the page.

 6. Update all of the plots any time that a new sample is selected.

-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown below:

-## Advanced Challenge Assignment (Optional)

-Done!

-The following task is advanced and therefore optional.
+## Step 2

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* Adapt a Gauge Chart to plot the weekly washing frequency of the individual.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.

 * Update the chart whenever a new sample is selected.

-## Deployment

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.

-Done!

 ### About the Data